Efficient Compactions Between Storage Tiers with PrismDB: Conclusion

-By combining multiple storage storage technologies within the same system we can enable both \emph{fast} and \emph{cost-effective} data systems.
-In this paper, we demonstrate that by making LSM trees read-aware using pinned compactions, \name achieves meaningful latency and throughput performance improvements while preserving lower costs.
-We believe that the general approach of simultaneously employing a mixture of storage technologies will likely prove useful for other areas of systems as well, and is an excited area for future research.
+By combining multiple storage technologies within the same key-value store we can enable both \emph{fast} and \emph{affordable} storage engines.
+To achieve these goals, we demonstrated the importance of designing new hybrid data structures and compaction mechanisms, which are tailored for multi-tier storage setup.
+We believe that the general approach of simultaneously employing a mixture of storage technologies will likely prove useful for other areas of systems.